pritesh-4/Friday-Assistant/README.md

 This repository contains both the **React Frontend** and a **FastAPI Python Backend** representing a prototype system.

+Cureently no memory context for the AI but it will soon be there.

 ---

 ## 📖 Summary of Vision & Inspiration